Melting Pot Cheddar Cheese Fondue Recipe

 So enjoy one of my favorite romantic meals to share with someone.
 Or break out that fondue set, and have a fun Fondue party!

-Melting pot cheddar cheese fondue served in a bowl.
+Copycat Melting Pot cheddar cheese fondue in a fondue pot.

 Do you love fondue?
 Try these delicious recipes!